natacha-beck/cbrain-wiki/Configure-a-personal-data-provider-(CBRAIN).md

 Please go to [Resources Data Providers](https://portal.neurohub.ca/data_providers) and select the personal data provider.

-Click browse and you will see the files available to be registered
+Click on browse and you will see the files available to be registered

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/1125d2fd-7168-486f-82d5-b242dc4b5a9d)</kbd>